IgorBuchelnikov/ObservableComputations/README.md

 		public ObservableCollection<Order> PaidOrders { get; }
 		public ObservableCollection<Order> UnpaidOrders { get; }

-		// Dispatcher for computations in the background thread ObservableComputations.Dispatcher _ocDispatcher = new ObservableComputations.Dispatcher();
+		// OcDispatcher for computations in the background thread ObservableComputations.OcDispatcher _ocOcDispatcher = new ObservableComputations.OcDispatcher();

 		public MainWindow()
 		{
 			Orders = new ObservableCollection<Order>();

-			WpfOcDispatcher wpfOcDispatcher = new WpfOcDispatcher(this.Dispatcher);
+			WpfOcOcDispatcher wpfOcOcDispatcher = new WpfOcOcDispatcher(this.OcDispatcher);

 			fillOrdersFromDb();

 			PaidOrders =
-				Orders.CollectionDispatching(_ocDispatcher) // direct the computation to the background thread .Filtering(o => o.Paid)
+				Orders.CollectionDispatching(_ocOcDispatcher) // direct the computation to the background thread .Filtering(o => o.Paid)
-				.CollectionDispatching(wpfOcDispatcher, _ocDispatcher); // return the computation to the main thread from the background one
+				.CollectionDispatching(wpfOcOcDispatcher, _ocOcDispatcher); // return the computation to the main thread from the background one

 			UnpaidOrders = Orders.Filtering(o => !o.Paid);